Prison Librarianship Policy and Practice

 About the Author(s)

-Suzanna Conrad is the head of library information systems in the University Library at California State University Sacramento.
+Suzanna Conrad is the Dean of University Libraries at Towson University.
 Her research interests include human-computer interaction, scholarly communication and ethics in librarianship.
-She lives in Carmichael, California.

 Format: softcover (7 x 10)